ApiniLabs/PAC-ID/README.md

 | `type` | Identifies the format of `data` | SHOULD be a [well known extension types](/well-known-extension-types.md).|
 | `data` | Attached data | MUST be in the format, specified by `type`. <br> MUST NOT contain the character `/`

-It is RECOMMENDED to specify `name` and `type` of the `extension`, followed by a `/`.
+It is RECOMMENDED to specify `name` and `type` of the `extension`.
+If specified, they MUST be followed by a `/`.

 ### Recommendation: Summary of What the PAC-ID Is Pointing At
 The first extension SHOULD provide a summary of what the `PAC-ID` points to.
-The `name` of this extension SHOULD be `SUM` and it SHOULD be in [`T-REX`](https://github.com/ApiniLabs/T-REX) format.
+The `name` of this extension SHOULD be `SUM` and it SHOULD be in the [`T-REX`](https://github.com/ApiniLabs/T-REX) format.

-As example the result of a balance, where the summary contains the measured weight `WEIGHT` and the tare `TARE`:
+As an example, a `PAC-ID` pointing to a result set measured by a balance, where the summary contains the measured weight `WEIGHT` and the tare `TARE`:
 ```
 HTTPS://PAC.METTORIUS.COM/-DR/8956757*SUM$TREX/WEIGHT$GRM:2.05+TARE$GRM:100.01
 ```

-Another example: `extension` of a balance, where the summary contains the balances precision `PREC` and maximum weight `MAXWEIGHT`:
+Another example: a `PAC-ID` pointing to the balance itself, where the summary contains the balance's precision `PREC` and maximum supported weight `MAXWEIGHT`:
 ```
 HTTPS://PAC.METTORIUS.COM/-MD/240:BAL500/21:210263*SUM$TREX/PREC$GRM:0.01+MAXWEIGHT$GRM:250
 ```

 #### Short Notation
-If `name` and `type` of the first extension are omitted, it is assumed to be in `T-REX` format and summarize the entity the `PAC-ID` refers to.
+If `name` and `type` of the first `extension` are omitted, it is assumed to be in `T-REX` format and to summarize the entity the `PAC-ID` refers to.

 Here is the short notation of the first example above:
 ```